mtdowner/codecademy/projects/project-boredless-tourist/README.md

 add_attraction("Cairo, Egypt", ["Pyramids of Giza", ["monument", "historical site"]]) add_attraction("Cairo, Egypt", ["Egyptian Museum", ["museum"]])

-36.
-Let’s add this change to our git repo.
+36. let’s add this change to our git repo.
 First add script.py to your git index.

-37.
-Then commit the changes with the message
+37. Then commit the changes with the message

 "Created attractions and functionality for adding new attractions"

-Finding the Best Places to Go
+### Finding the Best Places to Go

-38.
-We want to be able to help our travelers find the most interesting places in a new city for them.
+38. we want to be able to help our travelers find the most interesting places in a new city for them.
 In order to do that we need to match their interests with the possible locations in a city.

 Write a function called find_attractions() that takes two parameters: destination, the name of the destination and interests, a list of interests.

-39.
-We’ll need the city’s destination_index to look up its attractions in our attractions table.
+39. We’ll need the city’s destination_index to look up its attractions in our attractions table.

 Create a variable called destination_index and save the destination’s index to it using get_destination_index()

-40.
-Look up that destination’s attractions by indexing into attractions with destination_index.
+40. Look up that destination’s attractions by indexing into attractions with destination_index.
 Save this into the variable attractions_in_city.

 You should be able to get the attractions for a city by indexing into attractions.
 You can index into a list with the following syntax:

 list_contents = list_to_retrieve[list_index]

-41.
-Create a new list called attractions_with_interest.
+41. Create a new list called attractions_with_interest.
 Make it empty when declaring it, we’ll save attractions into this list if they match one of our interests.

-42.
-Create a loop over attractions_in_city saving each item in the list into the temporary variable possible_attraction.
+42. Create a loop over attractions_in_city saving each item in the list into the temporary variable possible_attraction.

 To loop over a list you can use the for construct: